Ready-to-use rAAV helper plasmid

 - Kanamycin resistance, an alternative to ampicillin acceptable to regulatory agencies

-With Aldevron's pALD-X80, clients do not need to manufacture a custom batch of the helper plasmid.
-It can be purchased as an off-the-shelf product, reducing timeline and cost.
+With Aldevron's pALD-X80, clients do not need to manufacture a custom batch of the helper plasmid as Aldevron maintains it as an in-stock product, reducing timeline and cost.
 We also provide pALD-X80 free of charge for research applications (quantities limited).

 A solution from early research through commercial development

 pALD-X80 is available in three quality grades: Research, GMP-SourceTM and GMP.
 Clients have the option of choosing the quality grade that fits their needs and stage of development with the assurance that the royalty-free product will be available when it's needed.

 Learn more about pALD-X80 and request a free sample

 General Data Protection Regulation (GDPR) information

 What We Collect

 Information collected on this form will be used to contact you (by email or telephone) about your chosen areas of interest, or previous or proposed business transactions.

 You can choose whether or not to receive future marketing emails using the opt-in checkbox in the form.
 You can unsubscribe from future email contacts, or if you wish for all your information to be withdrawn, visit our GDPR web page to learn about the process.